open-metadata/OpenMetadata/openmetadata-docs/content/v1.4.x-SNAPSHOT/quality-and-observability/data-quality/root-cause-analysis.md

 - [Column Values to Be Not In Set](/connectors/ingestion/workflows/data-quality/tests#column-values-to-be-not-in-set)
 - [Column Values to Be Between](/connectors/ingestion/workflows/data-quality/tests#column-values-to-be-between)
 - [Column Values Lengths to Be Between](/connectors/ingestion/workflows/data-quality/tests#column-values-lengths-to-be-between)

+## Deleting Sample Rows
+If you wish to delete sample rows, you can do so by clicking on the three dots above the table of sample rows.
+This will open a window with the `Delete` option.
+Note that failed sample rows will automatically be deleted upon test success.

+{% image
+src="/images/v1.4/connectors/ingestion/workflows/data-quality/data-quality/sample-row-failure-deletion.png"
+alt="set compute row count"
+/%}

 ## Example